 Fellows who meet specified requirements, often involving participation over a two-year period, are awarded a PFF Graduate Certificate, but individuals may participate in PFF events without the intent of earning a PFF Certificate.
 The PFF Graduate Certificate Program is an academic certificate program that requires 12 credit-hours.
 Therefore, a notation will be included on the transcripts of students/postdoctoral associates who complete the PFF Graduate Certificate Program.

-For information about the PFF program visit the link below and click on Professional Development.
+For information about the PFF program visit the graduate school website (gradschool.fsu.edu) and click on PFF.